You cannot not communicate

-Sharing information is critical because they can make better informed and more effective decisions.
-It also raises awareness of the consequences of those decisions.
-If you want your people to make more decisions themselves, allow them access to all the information.
+Sharing information is critical for helping people make informed and effective decisions.
+It also raises awareness of the wider business impact of what they decide.
+If we want our people to get better at decision-making, we need to allow them access to all the information they need.

-- As leaders we are always communicating.
-If you walk through the office and don’t stop to say hello to anyone in the team, what does this communicate to the team?
+- As leaders we are always communicating even if we don’t consciously realise it.
+For example, if we walk through the office and don’t stop to say hello to anyone in the team, what does this say to people?

-- If you find yourself griping, take the gripe back to the source.
-It takes courage, but in the long run builds trust and a true feedback culture
+- If you find yourself griping, take the gripe back to the person you have an issue with.
+Let them know what behaviour has upset or derailed you rather than sharing with others.
+It takes courage, but in the long run builds trust, better relationships and a true feedback culture

-- When there is a delay for your train at the station, would you rather have no announcement at all, or an announcement telling you there is no further news but you will be updated as soon as there is any?
-It’s probably the latter.
-This is a principle you can apply at work.
+- When your train is delayed, would you rather have no announcement at all, or an announcement telling you when it’s likely to arrive?
+It’s probably the latter and it’s an easy principle to apply at work